mwafaka/mwafaka/README.md

 ### Hey there! 👋

-I'm Mofak, a passionate full-stack web developer based in Berlin .
+I'm Mofak, a passionate full-stack web developer based in Berlin.
 Welcome to my GitHub profile!

 🌱 I’m continuously learning and exploring new technologies to enhance my skills.